River Hull: History

 The River Hull has served as a navigation and a drainage channel, and has been subject to the conflicts that this usually creates, as water levels need to be raised for navigation, but lowered for efficient drainage.
 In 1213, the Archbishops of York laid claim to the river, and declared their right to navigate on a 24 ft channel.
 A number of fish-weirs made navigation difficult, and the Archbishop negotiated their removal in 1296, so that a wharf could be established at Grovehill to serve the town of Beverley.
 By 1321, river rights had been extended to the charging of tolls.
 One-third of a shilling (4d equivalent to 1.7p decimal currency) was charged for each bushel carried on the river between Emmotland and the Humber, but the merchants of Hull were unhappy with this; eventually the river had free navigation, and goods could be carried on it without toll.
 The Arram Beck was also exempt from all tolls.
 It has remained free, except for 1 mi from the mouth, which is part of the Port of Hull and is under the control of Hull Corporation.

 The outlet of the river onto the Humber is thought to have changed in the early medieval period.
 The original outlet has been identified at a place called Limekiln creek.
 A second channel Sayers Creek was cut or widened, with both outlets existing simultaneously at one point.
 Limekiln creek was subsequently reduced in flow to the level of a drain.

 The lower river was bordered by salt marshes in medieval times, when efforts were first made to drain them.
 Further upstream, channels were cut through the fens in the twelfth and thirteenth centuries by the monks of Meaux Abbey, primarily to enable travel by boat, but these gradually became part of the drainage system.
 John Smeaton, when asked by the merchants of Driffield to advise on ways to allow keels to reach their town, suggested a small cut of about 1.2 mi including one lock, from the river near Wansford.
 The merchants sought a second opinion, and John Grundy, Jr. suggested a much longer canal, running for 5 mi from Fisholme on the Frodingham Beck.
 When fully opened in 1770, the new route was some 3 mi shorter than the river, which follows an extremely winding course in its upper reaches.
 The river above Aike was now considered to be part of the Driffield Navigation, and tolls were charged for its use.
-Also in this period the first cut of the Holderness Drain was made, enabled by an act of 1764, originally outfalling onto the river.
+Also in this period the first cut of the Holderness Drain was made, enabled by an act of Parliament, the Holderness Drainage Act 1764 (4 Geo.
+3. c.
+47 Pr.), originally outfalling onto the river.
 In addition to the drainage works to the east of the river, the banks were raised for 17 mi on the east side, to prevent flooding.